For more information please visit our website at www.ecoleholtcouture.com

-Couture and haute couture are fashion terms used interchangeably: as distinction of design and technique that remains an influence more lasting and prestigious than fashion trends.
+Couture and haute couture are fashion terms which are often used interchangeably meaning distinction of design and technique that remains an influence more lasting and prestigious than fashion trends.
 It is a discipline of ultimate imagination and accountable exclusively to its clients.

 Authentic haute couture persists in providing us with the best of the most beautiful clothing that can be envisioned and made in any era; it is as it began – a dream of quality in an era of industry and mass marketing.
 At the top end of fashion design is ‘haute couture’, a prestigious field in which a designer works on unique creations for exclusive clients.

 “Haute Couture” is a French term for ‘high dressmaking’ or ‘highest sewing’ and in France is protected by law and defined by the Chambre de commerce et d’industrie de Paris based in Paris, France.
 Their rules state that only “those companies mentioned on the list drawn up each year by a commission domiciled at the Ministry for Industry are entitled to avail themselves” of the label haute couture.

-EHC’s program has a strong emphasis on combining hand and technical skills to preserve traditional skills and master craftsmanship, creating contemporary design.
+EHC’s program has a strong emphasis on combining hand and technical skills to preserve these traditional skills and master craftsmanship, creating contemporary design.
 We encourage our students and graduates to engage in entrepreneurial business activity as well as marketing themselves as artisans.

-Our Vision at École Holt Couture is to present the most knowledgeable, talented, skilled graduates of ‘couture fashion’ by providing expert instruction, individual attention and encouragement to pursue excellence at a professional level.
+Our Vision at École Holt Couture is to present competent, knowledgeable, talented, and skilled graduates of ‘couture fashion’ by providing expert instruction, individual attention and encouragement to pursue excellence at a professional level.